 Morocco was the first country where I went solo backpacking – and I loved it!
-While a backpacking Morocco trip is very different than traveling through other African countries, such as Kenya, Egypt, Sudan or Ethiopia, I can highly recommend it.
-In the following, I will give you several reasons why Morocco is perfekt for backpackers.
-Further, I will present the best places to visit when traveling Morocco and I will also give you further travel tips for backpacking Marrakech als well as Morocco in general.
+While a backpacking Morocco trip is very different from traveling through other African countries, such as Kenya, Egypt, Sudan or Ethiopia, I can highly recommend it.
+In the following, I will give you several reasons why Morocco is perfect for travelers.
+Further, I will present the best places to visit in Morocco and I will also give you further travel tips for backpacking Marrakech als well as Morocco in general.

 - 1 Reasons why you should go backpacking Morocco